¿ªÔÆÌåÓý

 A painted protest sign outside federal court in Burlington on April 14, 2025 that was carried by a Williamstown, Massachussetts resident in support of Rümeysa Öztürk.

-A federal judge in Vermont suggested Monday that he will likely weigh in on a legal challenge to the detention and transfer of a Tufts University student by immigration agents, and may order that she be brought to Vermont for a May hearing.
+A federal judge in Burlington, Vermont, suggested Monday that he will likely weigh in on a legal challenge to the detention and transfer of a Tufts University student by immigration agents, and may order that she be brought to Vermont for a May hearing.

 The matter before Judge William K. Sessions III concerns the Vermont federal court’s jurisdiction in a legal challenge to last month’s arrest of Turkish national Rümeysa Öztürk.
 She was picked up by U.S. Immigration and Customs Enforcement agents near her home in Massachusetts and is now being held at a Louisiana detention center.